-- A completed Graduate School Online Application When completing your online application, select "CITE MSEd Programs" under the "Application Type".
-Then, under "Planned Course of Study," select choose "Curr, Instruct and Tech in Edu-MSED" and indicate "Teaching English as Second Language" as the concentration into which you wish to apply.
+- A completed Graduate School Online Application When completing your online application, select "Education-MSED" under the "Application Type".
+Then, under "Planned Course of Study," select "Education-MSED" and indicate "Teaching English as Second Language" as the concentration

 - Scores on either the Miller Analogies Test or the Graduate Record Exam taken no longer than 5 years prior to application.